jkeller52/pigui/README.md

 #Tested adding '@' before "sudo /bin/sh /etc/X11/Xsession.d/xinput_calibrator_pointercal.sh" in "/etc/xdg/lxsession/LXDE-pi/autostart".
 This might have fixed the issue.
 Rebooting again to see if calibration changes.

-# Configuring SSH keys for communication between Pi and main device (Optional)
+## Configuring SSH keys for communication between Pi and main device (Optional)
+In order to seamlessly automate GUI functions, we will need to configure SSH keys so that the Pi can access and execute bash scripts on our primary device.

-to enable ssh from the pi to the computer so we can skip being prompted for a password (allows us to automate some gui functions being performed better):
+to enable ssh from the pi to the computer:
 `pi@raspberrypi: ssh-keygen -t rsa` press enter twice to leave password blank

 now, you need to copy this key to your main device.
-I used a Mac OS X device, but ran into several permissions issues on the pi and mac.
+I used a Mac OSX device, but ran into several permissions issues on the pi and mac.
 To avoid this, you'll need to change some permissions settings.

-On both the pi and other device:
+On both the Pi and other device:
 `chmod 0700 ~/.ssh`

-on the mac osx:
+On the Mac OSX:
 ```
 sudo chown jacobkeller .ssh
 sudo chown jacobkeller .ssh/authorized_keys